Indo-European migrations: Armenian

 The Armenian language was first put into writing in 406 or 407AD when a priest known as Mesrop developed an Armenian alphabet.

 There are three views amongst scholars about how speakers of Armenian came to be in what is now Armenia.
-One is that they came with Phrygians from the west, or with the Mitanni from the east, and took over from the non-Indo-European speaking Urartians, who were previously dominant in this area.
+One is that they came with the Phrygians from the west, and took over from the non-Indo-European speaking Urartians, who were previously dominant in this area.
 Another view is that the Armenian people came to speak an Indo-European language after originally speaking a Caucasian language.
-The third view is that the ancestor of the Armenian language was already spoken in the area during the time when it was politically dominated first by the Hittites, and later by the Urartians.
+The third, and most prominent view is that the ancestor of the Armenian language was already spoken in the area during the time when it was politically dominated first by the Hittites, and later by the Urartians.
+The Hayasa-Azzi confederation is considered by some to have spoken Proto-Armenian.

 A minority view also suggests that the Indo-European homeland may have been located in the Armenian Highland.